Category: Areas

 What Is the Aim of an Asbestos Survey?

-At its core, an asbestos survey is designed to locate, identify, and assess asbestos-containing materials (ACMs) within a building.
+The main goal of an asbestos survey is to detect and evaluate asbestos-containing materials (ACMs) in a property.
 These materials were widely used in UK construction until asbestos was banned in 1999.
-Many homes built before 2000 may still contain asbestos in various forms.
+ACMs may remain in homes constructed prior to the year 2000.

 During the survey, professionals will: